pietrobraione/tardis/README.md

 There is one additional runtime dependencies that is not handled by Gradle so you will need to fix it manually.

 * JBSE needs to interact with an external numeric solver for pruning infeasible program paths.
 At the purpose TARDIS requires to use [Z3](https://github.com/Z3Prover/z3), that is a standalone binary and can be installed almost everywhere.

+Finally, two runtime dependencies that are not currently used by TARDIS at runtime, but might be in future, are:

+* [JaCoCo](http://www.eclemma.org/jacoco/), that is used by the coverage calculator included in SUSHI-Lib.
+* [ASM](http://asm.ow2.org/), that is a transitive dependency used by JaCoCo.

+Gradle will download them to compile SUSHI-Lib, but you can avoid to deploy them.

 ## Working under Eclipse